-- Not everyone is comfortable with in-person COVID risks - Some people would otherwise have to travel long distances - Having an appointment at home can be more comfortable
+- Not everyone is comfortable with risking air or surface borne infections - Some people would otherwise have to travel long distances - Having an appointment at home can be more comfortable

 Video calls may be held on different platforms.
-The most common ones, covered in this factsheet, are:
+The common ones covered in this factsheet are:

+- Microsoft Teams

+- NHS Near MF

 - Zoom

-- NHS Near Me

-- Microsoft Teams

-Increasingly, video calls are used for medical appointments and contact with services, since this allows these appointments to go ahead without COVID concerns.
+Increasingly, since the COVID lockdowns, video calls are used for medical appointments and contact with services.

 Video calls can also connect you to people in your day-to-day life, which can be important to combat loneliness and help your mental health.
-Seeing someone's face is an important part of communication, which normal telephone calls do not offer - video calls can add this back into the conversation.
+Seeing someone's face is an important part of communication, which audio telephone calls do not offer - video calls can add this back into the conversation.